Unit Ceiling and Semester Limit

 Unsure if under the unit ceiling

 The unit ceiling is a complicated policy.
-You are always welcome to meet with an L&S College Adviser who can help you understand where you are toward your unit ceiling, aiding with the deduction of high school enrichment units and any other deductions you may be eligible for.
+You are always welcome to meet with an L&S College Adviser who can help you understand where you are toward your unit ceiling, aiding with the deduction of high school enrichment units, approved study abroad units, and any other deductions you may be eligible for.

 Moving EGT